Are You Worth Your Salt? Take Our Quiz and See

 The answer is D. Goiters are caused by iodine deficiency, which leads to enlargement of the thyroid and swelling in the neck.
 Before the 1920s, iodine deficiency was common in the Great Lakes, Appalachian, and northwestern regions of the U.S. and in most of Canada.
 The introduction of iodized salt in 1924 has virtually eliminated iodine deficiency and the so-called “goiter belt” in these areas.

 The Salt Institute estimates that only about 70% of the table salt sold in the United States today is iodized.
-(Salt used in processed foods is typically not iodized.)
+(Salts used in processed foods are typically not iodized.)

 However, many other parts of the world do not have adequate iodine available through their diet, and iodine deficiency continues to be an important public health problem globally.
 According to the American Thyroid Association, approximately 40% of the world’s population still remains at risk for iodine deficiency.

 #3.
 The estimated number of possible uses for salt is more than: